John Cole CBE

 Tom Best MBE, MD

-Clinical director / intensivist, King’s College Hospital, UK
+Tom Best MBE, MD is Clinical director / Intensivist at King’s College Hospital, UK.

 Sunand Prasad OBE